 Information Reported as Required by State Statute

-The Commission has developed an affirmative action plan which complies with the Connecticut General Statutes Sections 46a-70 through 46a-78.
+The Commission has developed an affirmative action plan which complies with the Conn.
+Gen. Statutes Sections 46a-70 through 46a-78.

-Of the 193 investigations completed during this fiscal year, the following municipalities had more than one complaint:
+Of the 244 investigations conducted and cases closed within the state, the following municipalities had more than one complaint:

-Of the 193 closed cases completed, 129 resulted in monetary penal sanctions (fines or forfeitures), 11 resulted in reprimands or orders to comply, 35 were dismissed, 17 were not pursued to a conclusion and one was referred to Chief State’s Attorney.
+Of the 244 closed cases conducted, 153 resulted in monetary penal sanctions (fines or forfeitures or restitution), 20 resulted in reprimands or orders to comply, 55 were dismissed, 16 were not pursued to a conclusion.
 Seventeen additional complaints remained open at the close of the fiscal year.